Nikola Tesla: Radio remote control

 In 1898, Tesla demonstrated a boat that used a coherer-based radio control—which he dubbed "telautomaton"—to the public during an electrical exhibition at Madison Square Garden.
 Tesla tried to sell his idea to the US military as a type of radio-controlled torpedo, but they showed little interest.
-Remote radio control remained a novelty until World War I and afterward, when a number of countries used it in military programs.
-Tesla took the opportunity to further demonstrate "Teleautomatics" in an address to a meeting of the Commercial Club in Chicago, while he was travelling to Colorado Springs, on 13 May 1899.
+Tesla took the opportunity to further demonstrate "Teleautomatics" in an address to a meeting of the Commercial Club in Chicago, while he was traveling to Colorado Springs, on 13 May 1899.

 Wireless power

-From the 1890s through 1906, Tesla spent a great deal of his time and fortune on a series of projects trying to develop the transmission of electrical power without wires.
-It was an expansion of his idea of using coils to transmit power that he had been demonstrating in wireless lighting.
-He saw this as not only a way to transmit large amounts of power around the world but also, as he had pointed out in his earlier lectures, a way to transmit worldwide communications.